ADITYAVOFFICIAL/Password_Haven/README.md

 These ML components primarily run on the backend to leverage Python's data science ecosystem.

 Security Considerations
-Security and privacy are paramount in Password Haven:
+Password Privacy: Passwords for analysis are primarily processed locally in the browser or sent to the local backend/Ollama instance.
+They are NOT stored or logged.
+Hashes for cracking are processed by the local backend and Hashcat.

-Password Privacy: Passwords entered by the user are primarily processed locally in the browser.
-They are NOT stored, logged, or persisted anywhere.
+HIBP K-Anonymity / Offline: The offline check keeps HIBP lookups entirely local.
+If ever adapted to use the online API, k-anonymity must be maintained.

-HIBP K-Anonymity: The check against the Have I Been Pwned database uses the official k-anonymity model.
-Only the first 5 characters of the SHA-1 hash of the password are sent to the backend (and potentially onward to the HIBP API if not using the offline check fully), preventing exposure of the full password hash.
-The offline check keeps everything local.
+Hashcat Locality: Cracking attempts run entirely on the server hosting the backend and Hashcat.
+No hashes are sent to external services for cracking.
+Ethical use is paramount.

-API Security: The backend API should implement standard security practices like rate limiting, input validation, and potentially authentication if extended.
+API Security: Implement standard practices: rate limiting, input validation, HTTPS, potentially authentication if deployed publicly.

-Ollama Isolation: By using Ollama, AI analysis runs locally, preventing password data from being sent to third-party cloud AI providers.
-The password is sent from the backend to the local Ollama instance.
+Ollama Isolation: AI analysis runs locally via Ollama, preventing data leakage to third-party cloud AI providers.

-No Data Persistence: The application is designed to be stateless regarding user passwords.
+No Data Persistence: The application is designed to be stateless regarding user passwords/hashes beyond the immediate request processing.

 Contributing
 Contributions are welcome!
-If you'd like to help improve Password Haven, please refer to the CONTRIBUTING.md file for guidelines on reporting issues, suggesting features, and submitting pull requests.
+Please refer to the CONTRIBUTING.md file (if available) for guidelines on reporting issues, suggesting features, and submitting pull requests.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for full details.